-There is no reason apart from lack of awareness about the profession that students first do graduation and then pursue actuarial science
+Due to a lack of awareness about the profession, students first do graduation and then pursue actuarial science.

 IAI has ACET as an entrance, I like the thinking behind it.
 It helps one to identify if one is cut out to become an actuary or not.
-There are many who quit half-way and possibly ACET helps them make this decision much early i.e. right in the beginning.
+There are many who quit halfway and possibly ACET helps them make this decision much early.

 To make it simple, there are basically four parts in which our studies are divided into:

 - Core Technical (CT-series): 9 set of papers

 - Core Application (CA-series): 3 sets of papers

 - Special Technical (ST-series): 2 set of papers (you choose according to your interest out of 9 available here)